spencerng/Robotix-Java-Lessons/Lesson-1/Lesson-1.md

 **Exercise**

-* Write a program that allows the user to input a string, an integer, and a floating point number, then print all three once they are inputted.
+* Write a program that allows prompts a user to input a string, an integer, and a floating point number, then print all three once they are inputted.

 ## Operators
 Operators in Java allow you to interact between different datatypes.